-Being in debt puts a strain on your wallet and your finances but it can also be detrimental to your overall health and well-being.
-If you have been in debt at some point in your life, it is easy to see how debt can be connected to your mental health but there is also evidence that it may be causing harm to your physical health as well.
-Oftentimes, consumers find it surprising to hear that their debt can, in fact, be detrimental to their physical well-being and making them sick.
+Being in debt puts a strain on your wallet and finances but can also be detrimental to your overall health and well-being.
+If you have been in debt at some point in your life, it is easy to see how debt can be connected to your mental health, but there is also evidence that it may be causing harm to your physical health as well.
+Oftentimes, consumers find it surprising to hear that their debt can, in fact, be detrimental to their physical well-being and make them sick.

-We are living in difficult and uncertain times with the impacts of the COVID-19 coronavirus still unknown; many individuals and business owners are facing difficult decisions and financial pressures in the weeks and months to come.
-Many individuals are quickly spending emergency funds, savings, and accruing debt in an effort to stay afloat during this pandemic.
-It is to be expected that many people will suffer financial stress and struggles as a result of the job losses and business closures stemming from this unprecedented worldwide event.
-It is more important than ever to understand the impact debt has on your overall wellbeing and what you can to do minimize those impacts.
+Even before the events of 2020, many individuals and business owners were facing difficult decisions and financial pressures.
+The last few years seem to have exacerbated this.
+Many individuals are quickly spending emergency funds and savings and accruing debt in an effort to stay afloat.
+It is to be expected that many people will suffer financial stress and struggles due to the job losses and business closures stemming from this unprecedented worldwide event.
+It is more important than ever to understand the impact debt has on your overall well-being and what you can do to minimize those impacts.

 Effects of Debt Beyond Your Finances